HONOR FLIGHT 2023

 “When our board came together, our mission was clear – to send as many World War II veterans as we could to see their memorial in Washington D.C.,” said Paul Loeffler, local Honor Flight founder.
 “What wasn’t as clear at the time, was how the community would respond.
 We quickly discovered overwhelming support for the effort and adoration for our veterans.
 We couldn’t be prouder of our heroes and our community’s accomplishments during this multi-year endeavor, there is still much to be done.”

-To date, the nonprofit has raised over $2 million to fund 16 flights, and has organized 32 send-off and welcome home events that capture the love and appreciation of a nation through the thousands that gather to honor our heroes who served more than 75 years ago.
+To date, the nonprofit has raised over $4 million to fund 20 flights, and has organized 40 send-off and welcome home events that capture the love and appreciation of a nation through the thousands that gather to honor our heroes.

-Over the course of 16 trips, Central Valley Honor Flight has transported 706 World War II veterans, 330 Korean War veterans, and 27 Vietnam war veterans to Washington D.C.
+Over the course of 20 trips, Central Valley Honor Flight has transported 734 World War II veterans, 410 Korean War veterans, and 173 Vietnam war veterans, and in total 1,333 veterans to Washington D.C.